YINI-lang/YINI-spec/YINI-Specification.md

 **Version:** 1.0.0-RC.5 + UPDATES/WIP
 **Date:** >2026-05

-> **Note:** This specification of the YINI format may introduce changes that are not backward-compatible (see Section 14.2, "Versioning Strategy").
+> **Status:** This is a release-candidate draft.
+Minor clarifications and corrections may still be made before YINI 1.0.0.

 © 2024-2026 Marko K. Seppänen.
 Licensed under the Apache License, Version 2.0.
 See the full license text at the end of this document.